KylianSchmidt/aido/README.md

  - Detector simulation:
     - Start several containers of the geant4 simulation executable provided by the user.
-    - The start parameters should be written to a json file or provided to b2luigi in some dictionary format.
+    - The start parameters should are written to a json file and provided to b2luigi in dictionary format with the SimulationParameterDictionary class.
     - Subsequently, b2luigi passes the relevant parameters of the geometry to the simulation (as geant4 macro file, function parameters or similar).
     - The simulation finally outputs a root file saved to a directory specified by b2luigi (using LocalTarget).